nodevalet/nodevalet/README.md

 We've added a few small scriptlets to make the most common commands a lot easier.
 You can simply enter these on the command line:

+`showconf` will display the masternode.conf file to be installed in your local wallet
-`autoupdate` runs the autoupdate script to check for new binaries (rather than wait for the scheduled check)
+`autoupdate` checks for new binaries and automatically installs them
 `checkdaemon` will check if all masternodes are correctly synced
 `checksync` will return the syncing status of all masternodes
 `clonesync` can be used to bootstrap a masternode and fully sync its chain from another masternode